 - 1. Disconnect the pitot lines from the pitot hose connectors at the stack flange.
 Make note of which one is the high and the low pressure line. - 2.
 Identify the high side hose.
-Apply a slight pressure to the high side hose while a second person observes the manometer in the cabinet.
-When the manometer reaches a reading near 100% of the transducer range seal the hose off.
+Using a separate line and valve connected to the high side of the system, apply a slight pressure to the high side hose while a second person observes the differential pressure readout in the cabinet.
+When the display reaches a reading near 100% of the transducer range seal the hose off.
 After a slight drop while sealing the hose the reading should hold steady for 15 seconds.
-Release the seal. - 3.
-Identify the low side hose.
+Release the seal.

+- 3. Identify the low side hose.
 Apply a slight vacuum to the low side hose and proceed with the leak check as in step 2. - 4.
 Reconnect the pitot lines.